skarlekar/fargate-patterns/README.md

 ## Components of AWS Fargate

 ### Task
 A *Task* is the blue print for your application running on Fargate.
 You use *Task Definition* to configure your tasks on Fargate.
 Each time you launch a task in Amazon ECS, you specify a task definition.

+The Task Definiton specifies which container repository and container image you want to use for running your Task.
 Fargate then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
 As part of configuring the Task, you specify which container repository and container image you want to use for running your Task.
 This container image is then used to deploy the container in ECS as part of the Task.

 ### Serv